9 Creative Writing Exercises Perfect for English Learners

 3. Structured summary

-Think back to the last book you read or movie you watched.
+Think about the last book you read or the last movie you watched.
 Summarize it (say what happened briefly) using this formula:

 Confused?
 Here’s what it looks like in action: